-The long-term development strategy of the HiLASE centre is available here.
+Find out more about the long-term development strategy of the HiLASE Centre HERE.

 Tomas Mocek, Head of HiLASE: “Implement today, perfect tomorrow”